-Since 1963, the IR-4 Project (IR-4) has been the primary entity in the United States to facilitate registrations of conventional pesticides and biopesticides on Specialty Food crops (fruits, vegetables, nuts, herbs, spices) and non-food Environmental Horticulture crops.
+Since being established by the U.S. Department of Agriculture in 1963, the IR-4 Project has been the primary entity in the United States to facilitate registrations of conventional pesticides and biopesticides on specialty food crops (fruits, vegetables, nuts, herbs, spices) and non-food Environmental Horticulture crops.

 Many food crops we consume, e.g. fruits, vegetables, nuts, herbs, and spices as well as non-food crops such as landscape plants and flowers are considered specialty crops.
 Specialty crops make up about 40% ($83.1 billion) of the total value of all crop production ($212.4 billion) in the US.

 The pests that damage crops do not discriminate between major crops (corn, soybean, cotton, wheat/small grains, etc.) and specialty crops.

 Crop protection technology is often needed to prevent significant damage to crop quality and yield.

 The agrochemical industry often lacks the financial incentives to expand registration for their products to specialty crops.